-15.16.3 Hibernation mode operation for Type A/B devices
+16.16.3 Hibernation mode operation

-Type A or Type B device using hibernation mode shall transient to and from hibernation mode according to the following rules:
+A device using hibernation mode shall transient to and from hibernation mode according to the following rules:

-- (1) The device shall signal its intent to go into hibernation mode by including a Hibernation Mode IE in its beacon, as defined in 14.7.11.
-The Hibernation Duration field in the Hibernation Mode IE shall contain a non-zero value that specifies the duration of the hibernation period.
-If the device is associated to a Type C slave device, it shall terminate the Master-Slave operation with the Type C device by disassociating with the Type C slave device using the procedure as described in 15.19.6.3. - (2) The device may signal its intent to go into hibernation mode in several superframes.
+- (1) The device shall signal its intent to go into hibernation mode by including a Hibernation Mode IE in its beacon, as defined in 15.9.15.
+The Hibernation Duration field in the Hibernation Mode IE shall contain a non-zero value that specifies the duration of the hibernation period. - (2) The device may signal its intent to go into hibernation mode in several superframes.
 The value of the Hibernation Countdown field in the Hibernation Mode IE shall be set to indicate the number of remaining superframes before the device enters hibernation mode.
 In each successive superframe, the device shall reduce the value of the Hibernation Countdown field by one.
 If this field is set to zero, the device enters hibernation mode at the start of the next superframe.